-Average hauling charges for all varieties of fresh and processed fruit increased 10 percent and 5 percent, respectively, compared to last season.
-The average charges for hauling fresh fruit more than 50 miles increased more than 10 percent compared to 2015-16, and so has the average charge for hauling processed fruit more than 100 miles.
-The average hauling distance of fruit, which was estimated at 65 miles, is down from 91 miles in the 2015-16 season.
+Average hauling charges for all varieties of fresh and processed fruit have increased 10% and 5%, respectively, compared to last season.
+The average charges for hauling fresh fruit more than 50 miles have increased more than 10% compared to 2015/16, and so has the average charge for hauling processed fruit more than 100 miles.
+We also collected data regarding the average hauling distance of fruit, which was estimated at 65 miles, down from 91 miles in the 2015/16 season.

-TARPING

 An additional component of the total harvesting charge can be the cost to tarp the hauling trailer.
-All trailers hauling citrus fruit from regions of Florida where citrus black spot is present are required to be tarped.

-Citrus black spot is a fungal disease that affects yield and fruit quality.
-It was first detected in Florida in March 2010.
-Quarantined regions include parts of Lee, Collier and Hendry counties.
-Polk County also has a small quarantined area in its southernmost area.

-According to the survey responses, the average time to install and remove the tarp from the trailer was 57 minutes, and the additional cost was \$21 per load.
+All trailers hauling citrus fruit from regions of Florida where citrus black spot is present, are required to be tarped.
+Citrus black spot is a fungal disease that affects yield and fruit quality and it was first detected in Florida in March 2010 (Dewdney et al., 2016).
+Quarantined regions include parts of Lee, Collier, and Hendry counties.
+Polk County also has a small quarantined area in its southernmost area (Rollins et al., 2016).
+According to the responses we obtained in our survey, the average time to install and remove the tarp from the trailer was 57 minutes, and the additional cost was \$21.00 per load.

-TOTAL HARVESTING

-Table 2 presents the estimates for the average total harvesting charges by variety, for fresh and processed fruit, using the hauling charges for 51 to 80 miles.
+In table 2 we present the estimates for the average total harvesting charges by variety, for fresh and processed fruit, using the hauling charges for 51-80 miles.
 The average total harvesting charges for fresh and processed oranges were \$3.28 and \$3.16 per box, respectively.
-For grapefruit, the average total harvesting charges were \$2.65 and \$2.90 per box for fresh and processed fruit, respectively.
-For specialty fruit, the charges were \$4.46 and \$4.73 per box.

-The significantly higher charges for harvesting specialty fruit may be attributed to the extra labor needed to clip, pick and handle these thin-peel varieties so that the fruit is not damaged.
-Moreover, hauling costs for processed specialty fruit can typically be higher than those for other processed varieties because they are not shipped in a fully loaded trailer.
-This prevents the fruit on the bottom from becoming crushed by the weight of fruit loaded on top.
+For grapefruit, the average total harvesting charges were \$2.65 and \$2.90 per box for fresh and processed fruit, respectively, whereas for specialty fruit the charges were \$4.46 and \$4.73 per box.
+The significantly higher charges for harvesting specialty fruit may be attributed to the extra labor needed to clip, pick, and handle these thin peel varieties so that the fruit is not damaged.
+Moreover, hauling costs for processed specialty fruit can typically be higher than those for other processed varieties because they are not shipped in a fully loaded trailer to prevent the fruit on the bottom from becoming crushed from the weight of fruit loaded on top.